LeiShi1313/Serverless-California-DMV-Appointment-Checker/README.md

-# Selenium UI testing with AWS Lambda Layers
+# California DMV behind-the-wheel auto appointment check using Selenium and AWS Lambda

-This is an example of set up Selenium testing with AWS lambda layers Python3.6
+This is a test project used for checking latest california behind-the-wheel test appointment date, it is **not working** because the DMV website now using [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3).

 ### File Structure